MarcusFulbright/exceloutput/readme.md

 * .csv: `Exceloutput\PHPExcelAdapter::CSV`

 # to-do's
-* add conditional formating support for PHPExcel. needs its own data object in ExcelOutput
+* add conditional formating support for PHPExcel
+* add support for additional formating stuff not in a PHPExcel Style Array.
 * add support for PHPExcel calculation engine
 * add support for formulas